Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Minnesota is 3-3 against the spread, and 4-2 overall, at home.

-- At home, the Vikings have one win ATS (1-2) as 3-point underdogs or more.
+- The Vikings have one win ATS (1-2) as 3-point underdogs or greater at home.

-- Minnesota has hit the over twice in six home games this season.
+- This year, in six home games, Minnesota has hit the over twice.

-- In away games, Los Angeles is 3-4 against the spread, and 5-2 overall.
+- Los Angeles is 5-2 overall, and 3-4 against the spread, in away games.

-- The Rams have one win ATS (1-3) away from home as 3-point favorites or more.
+- On the road, the Rams have one win ATS (1-3) as 3-point favorites or more.

-- In four of seven away games this year, Los Angeles has hit the over.
+- Los Angeles has hit the over in four of seven away games this season.

 Powered by Data Skrive.